• Recipes

 • 📖 Recipe

-Sure, you can load mashed potatoes with butter and cream to make them rich and indulgent, and those are delicious!
+Sure, you can load mashed potatoes with butter and cream to make them rich and indulgent.
 But to really take the flavor to the next level nothing beats roasted garlic mashed potatoes!
 They're the ultimate comfort food and go great with dishes like my Salisbury steak, herb-crusted roasted pork loin, and my Instant Pot London broil.

 Close up image of russet potatoes.